Biotechnology MSc, PgDip

 Changing demographics and growing demand for food, fuel and agricultural and environmental sustainability are among the key challenges the world faces today.

-In this MSc you will learn research and development skills to enable the creation of new products and services.
-You will investigate the economic basis for current biotechnology structures and areas of future demand, including the global pharmaceutical industry and carbon sequestration.
+- investigate the economic basis for current biotechnology structures and areas of future demand, including the global pharmaceutical industry and carbon sequestration

-You will learn how technology can be applied to solve pressing real-world biological problems and gain the skills and expertise needed for future developments in biotechnology.
+- learn how technology can be applied to solve pressing real-world biological problems

 This programme consists of two semesters of taught courses followed by a research project or industrial placement, leading to a dissertation.